ooc-lang/sam/README.md

 sam has no dependencies, apart from rock itself.
 Get it [from GitHub]( https://github.com/nddrylliog/rock/#rock) and you'll be golden.

+**Important note: sam requires rock 0.9.9 or greater.
+At the time of this writing, it is not released yet and lives in the '99x' branch of the rock repo.
+See [issue #11](https://github.com/nddrylliog/sam/issues/11) for details / instructions.**

 For best results, clone sam in `$OOC_LIBS`.
 You should have write access to that directory.
 For me, my usual choice is `~/Dev`.